-- a) Have held licensed credential for at least three (3) full consecutive years - b) Are active in full-time ministry - c) Have at least a theological diploma from the ACTS College or any Bible Training recognized by the Exco - d) Show character and ministry that are consistent with the New Testament standards (1 Timothy 3:1-7; Titus 1:5-9). - e) Have secured references from their respective Senior Pastors and any two (2) AG Ordained ministers. - f) Have served in some level of Council projects.
+- a) Have held licensed credential for at least three (3) full consecutive years - b) Are active in full-time ministry - c) Have, or be actively pursuing, at least a theological Bachelor degree from the ACTS College or any Bible Training recognized by the Exco - d) Show character and ministry that are consistent with the New Testament standards (1 Timothy 3:1-7; Titus 1:5-9). - e) Have secured references from their respective Senior Pastors and any two (2) AG Ordained ministers. - f) Have served in some level of Council projects.